Trademark Registration in New Zealand. Register your trademark name, slogan, or logo today

 Once registered trademarks are in power for an initial period of 10 years, and can be renewed for subsequent periods of 10 years at a time.

-As with many other countries, New Zealand’s trademark legislation has undergone progressive transformation since the latter part of the 20th Century.
-Notable changes under the now-repealed Trade Marks Act 1953 include: allowing registration of service marks (1987); replacing the definition of mark with sign and amending the definition of sign to include colours (1994), amending the definition of sign to include sounds, smells, or tastes and allowing the registration of collective trademarks (1999).
+As with many other countries, New Zealand’s trademark legislation has undergone a progressive transformation since the latter part of the 20th Century.
+Notable changes under the now-repealed Trade Marks Act 1953 include: allowing registration of service marks (1987); replacing the definition of the mark with a sign and amending the definition of a sign to include colors (1994), amending the definition of a sign to include sounds, smells, or tastes and allowing the registration of collective trademarks (1999).

 The Trade Marks Amendment Act 2011 revoked all registered licenses and provisions relating thereto.
 It also introduced provisions relating to the appointment, functions, and powers of enforcement officers, including the powers of entry, search, and seizure as part of measures to combat counterfeiting.